Jeroen Cornelissen

 Dr Rachel Crespo-Otero obtained a PhD in Chemistry through a collaborative programme between the University of Havana and the Autonomous University of Madrid.
 Following two postdoctoral positions at the Max Planck Institute for Coal Research and the University of Bath, she joined the Chemistry department at Queen Mary University of London as a Lecturer in January 2015 and was promoted to Senior Lecturer in 2019.
 Her research focuses on developing and applying computational techniques to understand excited states and nonadiabatic processes in organic materials with applications in photochemistry, solid-state lasers, OLEDs, and energy materials.
 She is particularly interested in combining modelling and experiments to aid the design of efficient materials.

-Gemma-Louise Davies, Associate editor
+Gemma-Louise Davies, Associate Editor

-University College London, UK
+University of Birmingham, UK

 ORCID ID: 0000-0002-1831-0627

 Dr Gemma-Louise graduated from Trinity College Dublin (Ireland) with a Degree in Natural Sciences (Mod.
 Chemistry) and remained there to undertake a PhD in Inorganic and Materials Chemistry (awarded in 2011).
 Following a brief industry-supported Postdoctoral Fellowship in Trinity College Dublin, Gemma-Louise moved to the University of Oxford as a Postdoctoral Research Associate before she was awarded a Global Research Fellowship at the University of Warwick in 2013.
 She joined the Department of Chemistry at University College London as Lecturer in Materials Chemistry and Director of the MSc in Materials for Energy and the Environment in July 2017.

+In 2023, Gemma-Louise joined the School of Chemistry at the University of Birmingham as an Associate Professor.
 Gemma-Louise’s interdisciplinary research focusses on the design and development of nanostructured materials for medical imaging, diagnostic and healthcare applications, industrial application and also investigates the role and fate of nanomaterials in the environment.

 CEA-Grenoble, France